RomainChanteloup/optimus-world/README.md

 # Optimus World

 ## Description
 Here is a 3D Experience done with React, Three JS, react-three-fiber and Drei.
+This project is an experiment and is still a work in progress.
+It’s just a small, fun side project I’m using to improve my skills.

 This portofilio is a fun one inspired by Bruno Simon the famous one portfolio https://bruno-simon.com/

 ## ⚠ Warning ⚠
-I'm not a 3d artist.
-I'v taken all the 3d from differents sources.
-They are all in the credit section.
-Thx to them, unless this project would be impossible.
-Also huge credit for Isaac Mason repository for the car physics.
+I am not a 3D artist; all the 3D assets in this project were sourced from various creators and are credited in the credits section.
+Huge thanks to them, as this project would not have been possible without their contributions.
+Special credit also goes to Isaac Mason for his repository on car physics.

 ## How to run this project
 This project is a react project so simply run this 2 commands and you are ready to go